 - Everything Tex-Mex tastes better

-- Another great recipe to enjoy seasonal fresh zucchini and squash
+- Another great recipe with fresh zucchini or summer squash

 - A great meatless Monday dinner

-- Jalapeno – slice the jalapeno in half and use a spoon to scoop out the seeds before dicing the jalapeno.
+- Jalapeño – slice the jalapeño in half and use a spoon to scoop out the seeds before dicing it, if you just want it medium spicy, (that’s me) use half a jalapeño.

 - Ro-Tel tomatoes – canned tomatoes with diced green chiles have a perfect amount of kick to add to a dish when diced tomatoes are needed